klampworks/kyukon/README.md

 			t->set_url(tmp.substr(st, en));
 			t->set_ref(ref);

-			//This time we want the resut in the form of a file.
+			//This time we want the result in the form of a file.
 			//At the moment Kyukon decides the filename based on the url. t->set_target_file();